AydinHassan/magento-core-composer-installer/README.md

 This allows you to install and remove the Magento core in to your project without having to commit it as the `.gitignore` is automatically updated.
-Further to this, in your project root you could ignore the `.gitignore` in the `magento-root-dir` This would mean that you can install, update & remove Magento core without any un-tracked files showing in your repository.
+Further to this, in your project root you could ignore the `.gitignore` in the `magento-root-dir` This would mean that you can install, update & remove Magento core without any untracked files showing in your repository.

 Now updating Magento Core is easy, simply change your require to `"magento/magento": 1.10.0` or whatever the newest version is and run `composer update`!